aseifeln/CBR-Manager/README.md

 Run in project root directory:
 1) "npm install" for backend dependencies
-2) "npm install --prefix client" for client dependencies
+2) "npm run client-install" for client dependencies

 ### Setting up the Database ###